Code-Institute-Submissions/us-equity-markets-2017/README.md

 1. **Select Industry**:
     1. Select several random industries from the drop-down selector.
-    2. Confirm that all charts updates with each change in selection.
+    2. Confirm that all charts update with each change in selection.
-    3. Reconcile random industry selections shown in each chart against the .csv file to ensure the front-end data is correct.
+    3. Reconcile random industry selections shown in each chart against the .csv raw data file to ensure the front-end data is correct.

         - **Bug 1** - Website looks busy and not clear.
-            - **Issue** - Background photo unneccasry and not good design for this particular application.
+            - **Issue** - Background photo unnessary for this particular application.
-            - **Fix** - Removed background photo, updated background to a grey area and white cards backgrounds for each sections.
+            - **Fix** - Removed background photo.
+Updated background to a grey area and white cards for each sections.
 This resulted in clearer presetation of data for users.

 2. **Number of Equities by Sector**:
-    1. Select 'select all', in drop-down.
+    1. Select 'select all', in drop-down selector.
-    2. Reconcile data shown for each sector against the .csv file to ensure the front-end data is correct.
+    2. Reconcile data displayed on chart, for each sector against the .csv raw data file to ensure the front-end data is correct.

 3. **Market Capitalisation by Sector**:
-    1. Select 'select all', in drop-down.
+    1. Select 'select all', in drop-down selector.
-    2. Reconcile data shown for each sector against the .csv file to ensure the front-end data is correct.
+    2. Reconcile data displayed on chart, for each sector against the .csv raw data file to ensure the front-end data is correct.

 4. **Market Capitalisation by Domiciled Country**:
-    1. Select 'select all', in drop-down.
+    1. Select 'select all', in drop-down selector.
-    2. Reconcile data shown for each sector against the .csv file to ensure the front-end data is correct.
+    2. Reconcile data displayed on chart, for each sector against the .csv raw data file to ensure the front-end data is correct.

 5. **Average Daily Volume by Sector**:
-    1. Select 'select all', in drop-down.
+    1. Select 'select all', in drop-down selector.
-    2. Reconcile data shown for each sector against the .csv file to ensure the front-end data is correct.
+    2. Reconcile data displayed on chart, for each sector against the .csv raw data file to ensure the front-end data is correct.

 6. **Average Daily Volume by Domiciled Country**:
-    1. Select 'select all', in drop-down.
+    1. Select 'select all', in drop-down selector.
-    2. Reconcile data shown for each sector against the .csv file to ensure the front-end data is correct.
+    2. Reconcile data displayed on chart, for each sector against the .csv raw data file to ensure the front-end data is correct.

 7. **Average Daily Volume per Equity by Sector**:
-    1. Select 'select all', in drop-down.
+    1. Select 'select all', in drop-down selector.
-    2. Reconcile data shown for each sector against the .csv file to ensure the front-end data is correct.
+    2. Reconcile data displayed on chart, for each sector against the .csv raw data file to ensure the front-end data is correct.

 8. **Average Daily Volume per Equity -V- Price per Equity**:
-    1. Select 'select all', in drop-down.
+    1. Select 'select all', in drop-down selector.
-    2. Reconcile data shown for each sector against the .csv file to ensure the front-end data is correct.
+    2. Reconcile data displayed on chart, for each sector against the .csv raw data file to ensure the front-end data is correct.

 9. **Responsive Testing**:
     1. In Chrome, right click on the site and select 'inspect', to open the Chrome Dev tools.